livioochertes/kitchenoff/replit.md

 - COMPLETED: Added refresh and close functionality for analytics dashboard
 - COMPLETED: Analytics system processes real product data from 28 products with authentic insights
 - COMPLETED: Enhanced analytics generation with category loading and error handling
+- COMPLETED: Fixed Supplier Bulk Operations menu to show all 6 operations in a single comprehensive interface
+- COMPLETED: Added operation grid with detailed descriptions for activate, deactivate, sync prices, sync stock, update status, and delete
+- COMPLETED: Added "Back to Menu" button to all operation forms for seamless navigation between operations
+- COMPLETED: Enhanced bulk operations workflow allowing users to access all operations from one modal interface
+- COMPLETED: Supplier bulk operations now fully functional with proper menu navigation and operation accessibility

 ### July 15, 2025
 - COMPLETED: Developed comprehensive Admin section with subdomain routing for admin.kitchen-off.com